This coffee is sweet, refreshing and filled with underlying berry tones. Its body is jammy and its flavor is vibrant.

 Marvin and Felipe Rodriguez are the owners of Anonos Farm.
 They are also founders of the Helsar de Zarcero micro-mill.
 This wet-mill was one of the first micro-mills in Costa Rica and is often credited for starting the micro-mill revolution which has become such a differentiator in the Costa Rican coffee industry.
 With farmers having the ability to operate their own micro-mill for processing and drying, they can demand a higher price per pound for their coffee as they have a greater investment in infrastructure, time and quality.

-This is now the third season we've visited Helsar de Zarcero; however, it’s just the second year we’ve secured a lot of coffee from here.
+This is now the fourth season we've visited Helsar de Zarcero; however, it’s just the third year we’ve secured a lot of coffee from here.
 We've always been very impressed with our visits.
 The innovation happening here at Helsar is inspiring, and we believe they’re helping push the bounds of specialty coffee.

 Helsar will process cherry for farmers who have not had the opportunity to build out their own wet mills, or nearby farmers who have relied on the Perez family for the past decade to process their cherry.
 Coffees will be pulped and left with some mucilage intact.
 After, they’ll shift out to patios where they’ll pre-dry for two or three days.
 Depending on the weather, the Perez family may bypass the pre-drying and instead put the coffee into a mechanical dryer for a single day.
 From there, the coffees will go out to African style beds which they’ve built out on a tilt – a nice innovation.